brentp/peddy/docs/output.rst

 components of the 1KG cohort.
 We take the resulting, reduced matrix and use the SVM to predict the ancestry of each sample.
 The SVM reports a confidence in the prediction.
 We assign the most likely ancestry if the prediction is greater than 0.65.

+`peddy` also outputs a JSON file with the principal components for each sample in the thousand genomes.
+Most users will not need this as it is plotted by `peddy`.
+This file is named `$prefix.background_pca.json`.